top of page

 • business activity and/or product standard.

-Furthermore, the central government will develop norms, standards, procedures, and criteria for risk-based business licensing in each sector that will become a sole reference for implementing risk-based trade licensing in central and regional governments.
-The central government may delegate the implementation of norms, standards, procedures, and criteria to regional governments in the form of regional head regulation that consists of internal law for regional government officials on implementing risk-based business licensing.
+Furthermore, the central government will develop norms, standards, procedures, and criteria for risk-based business licensing across sectors.
+These will serve as the primary reference for the implementation of risk-based trade licensing in both central and regional governments.
+The central government has the authority to delegate the implementation of these norms, standards, procedures, and criteria to regional governments, allowing them to formulate regional head regulations as internal laws for regional government officials in implementing risk-based business licensing.

-As regulated under Article 10 (2) GR No. 6/2021, each regional government has an obligation to use the OSS system to provide business licensing services.
-The regional government is allowed to develop an internal system to verify business licensing through OSS, for instance, satisfying certain requirements or paying regional retribution according to standards set out by the central government.
-Furthermore, the governor, regent, or mayor – as the head of regional government – delegates the authority to administer business licensing to the head of provincial, regency, or city DPMTSP, where the head of provincial DPMTSP acts as the integrated supervisory coordinator for provincial authorities and the head of regent/city DPMTSP acts as the integrated supervisory coordinator for regent/city authorities.
-The authority to administer business licensing is divided based on the following criteria:
+According to Article 10 (2) GR No. 6/2021, each regional government is obligated to utilize the OSS system to provide business licensing services.
+The regional government is permitted to develop an internal system for verifying business licenses through OSS, for instance, satisfying certain requirements or paying regional retribution in accordance with the standards set out by the central government.
+Furthermore, the governor, regent, or mayor – as the head of regional government – delegates this authority to administer business licensing to the head of provincial, regency, or city DPMTSP.
+In this structure, the head of provincial DPMTSP acts as the integrated supervisory coordinator for provincial authorities, whilst the head of regent/city DPMTSP acts as the integrated supervisory coordinator for regent/city authorities.
+The division of authority for administering business licensing is divided based on the following criteria:

 Regional Government Authorities in Risk-Based Business Licensing